NuninhoSousa25/Portfolio_NunoSousa/README.md

--use more horizontal space when on landscape view
+-make grid gallerys for projects or images use more horizontal space when  on landscape view maintain current versical / mobile look

--remove image borthers,

 -alow to click on slide show to expand/open

-add Products & Repos section /Tools & Resources):

-on the main slide show theres a ui artifact behind the images, that i can see on the top left every time an image fades